Azure/gpt-rag-agentic/docs/NL2SQL.md

      - Tables are indexed in `nl2sql-tables`.
      - Measures are indexed in `nl2sql-measures`.

 > [!NOTE]
-> Ensure that files are placed in their designated folders, as the indexers only scan specific subfolders.
+> For proper indexing, ensure that files are placed in their designated folders, as the indexers only scan specific subfolders.